diesel-rs/diesel/guide_drafts/backend_installation.md

 ### PostgreSQL

-The simplest way to install PostgreSQL on Windows, it's to use the graphical installer of EnterpriseDB: https://www.postgresql.org/download/windows/ but you can also install it just with binaries : https://www.enterprisedb.com/download-postgresql-binaries
+The simplest way to install PostgreSQL on Windows is to use the graphical installer of EnterpriseDB: https://www.postgresql.org/download/windows/, but you can also install it just with binaries: https://www.enterprisedb.com/download-postgresql-binaries.

-And finally, you can run `pg_env.bat` in `PostgreSQL\10` where PostgreSQL is install in your system, which does all the setup needed for you.
+And finally, you can run `pg_env.bat` in `PostgreSQL\10` where PostgreSQL is installed in your system, which does all the setup needed for you.
 If you use the graphical installer of EnterpriseDB, it should be in `C:\Program Files\`.

-Or you can add the `bin/` diretory of PostgreSQL to your PATH environment variable.
+Or you can add the `bin/` directory of PostgreSQL to your PATH environment variable.